 Despite rapid growth in the past two decades, Kitsap County remains an attractive place to live and work, characteristics its residents want to maintain.
-Yet Kitsap County faces several critical issues, including the loss of rural character, increasing growth pressures from forces both within Kitsap County and from without, and increasing traffic on area roadways.
+Yet Kitsap County faces several critical issues, including the loss of rural character, increasing growth pressures from forces both within Kitsap County and from without, and increasing traffic on area roadways and how to appropriately provide wastewater sewer service in urban areas.

 Kitsap County absorbed an 87% increase in population between 1970 and 1990-more than twice the state's growth rate of 42.6%.
 Kitsap County grew from 189,731 to 231,969-a 22% increase between 1990 and 2000.
-Kitsap County also represents the third most densely populated county in Washington (behind King and Clark Counties) due to its small geographic size and proximity to the state's largest employment centers.
+Since 2000, the largest economic growth and recession in decades was experienced nationally, regionally and even locally.
+Despite this large economic boom and bust, Kitsap County's population continued to grow to 251,133 residents in 2010.
+Although there is much uncertainty on how the economy will recover, the demand for public services and the cost of inflation will continue to rise.
+Additionally, Kitsap County represents the third most densely populated county in Washington (behind King and Clark Counties) due to its small geographic size and proximity to the state's largest employment centers.